 Leaving fantasy and all hallucinators aside, it is time to take a sober look at Mojácar.

 Mojácar is twice blessed.
-As well as being one of the most beautiful white villages in Spain, it is also on the coast within the Cabo de Gata-Níjar Parque Natural, the southernmost desert in Europe.
+As well as being one of the most beautiful white villages in Spain, it is also on the coast just north of the border of the Cabo de Gata-Níjar Parque Natural, the southernmost desert in Europe.

 Mojácar is situated on a hill about 2 kilometres from the coast in the far northeast of Almeria and Andalucia itself.
 Its history goes back over 2000 years.
 Unusually for coastal settlements in Andalucia, during the 1st millennium BC, it was the Greeks that came to dominate the town, displacing the Phoenicians and Carthaginians.
 They established a trading post there and called it Murgis Akra.
 There is little evidence of any Roman occupation, but the place must have been known to them because they Latinised the name to Moxacar.
 The Moors came along and the town experienced another name change, to Muxacra from which the modern name Mojácar emerges.